-The manual is divided into three (3) parts: Part I (Chapters 1, 2, and 3) discusses leadership aspects common to all Defence Forces leaders.
+The Defence Forces Leadership Doctrine (DFLD) manual is divided into three (3) parts: Part I (Chapters 1, 2, and 3) discusses leadership aspects common to all Defence Force leaders.
 Part II (Chapters 4 and 5) addresses the values, ethics, character and competencies required of leaders at all levels.
 Part III (Chapters 6, 7, 8 and 9) is more specific and discusses the leadership actions required of leaders at the tactical, operational and strategic levels.
 Chapter 9 outlines some contextual and contemporary issues for leaders including leadership and organisational development.
-The manual concludes with three (3) Annexes.
+The manual concludes with seven (7) annexes.

 Part I (Chapters 1, 2 and 3).
-Chapter 1 sets the context: the history of the Defence Forces, the Contemporary Operating Environment, change and transformation; an overview of leadership styles; and the primacy of leadership and what it means.
-Chapter 2 outlines the Defence Forces leadership definition and its primary elements in conjunction with establishing the Defence Forces Leadership Framework and a Values Based Leadership Philosophy.
-The reader is introduced to the Leadership Framework constituents: leadership levels - tactical, operational and strategic; character, values and attributes i.e. who the leader is; competencies, skills and behaviours i.e. what the leader knows and how the leader behaves; and leadership actions, Influencing, Developing, Evaluating and Achieving i.e. what the leader does.
-Chapter 3 is about understanding the foundations of leadership; it discusses command, authority, power, leadership and management, and outlines the Defence Forces Leadership Philosophy of Mission Command.
-The Chapter concludes with the leadership roles of Officers, NCOs and of Soldiers, Sailors and Aircrew.
+Chapter 1 sets the context: the history of the Defence Forces, the Contemporary Operating Environment (COE), change and transformation; an overview of leadership styles; and the primacy of leadership and what it means.
+Chapter 2 outlines the Defence Forces leadership definition and its primary elements in conjunction with establishing the Defence Forces Leadership Framework and a values-based leadership Philosophy.
+The reader is introduced to the leadership framework constituents: leadership levels - tactical, operational and strategic; character, values and attributes i.e. who the leader is; competencies, skills and behaviours i.e. what the leader knows and how the leader behaves; and leadership actions, influencing, developing, evaluating and achieving i.e. what the leader does.
+Chapter 3 is about understanding the foundations of leadership; it discusses command, authority, power, leadership and management, and outlines the Defence Forces leadership philosophy of mission command.
+The chapter concludes with the leadership roles of officers, NCOs and of soldiers, sailors and aircrew.

 Part II (Chapters 4 and 5).
 The Defence Forces values are threaded throughout our leadership doctrine.
 Chapter 4 defines these values and reflects upon the importance of organisational ethos, culture and climate, and being an ethical leader.
 Defence Force leaders continuously refine values and build character as part of becoming a competent leader.
-Hence, other fundamental leadership and organisational concepts including ethos, culture and climate, ethical leadership, the Learning Organisation and Lifelong Learning are introduced here.
-Our leadership framework is centred on leaders of 'Character and Competence' at all levels.
+Hence, other fundamental leadership and organisational concepts including ethos, culture and climate, ethical leadership, the learning organisation and life-long learning are introduced here.
+Our leadership framework is centred on leaders of 'character and competence' at all levels.
 Chapter 5 expands these elements of the framework.
-These chapters focus on the intellectual capacity that all Defence Forces Leaders can bring to bear in order to reach their full professional potential on a career path that begins at the tactical level.
+These chapters focus on the intellectual capacity that all Defence Force leaders can bring to bear in order to reach their full professional potential on a career path that begins at the tactical level.

 Part III (Chapters 6, 7, 8 and 9).
 Leadership succeeds when the leader effectively acts and applies character and the core competencies in mission success.
-The four leader actions in our Leadership Framework are Influencing, Developing, Evaluating and Achieving ('IDEA').
+The four leader actions in our leadership framework are influencing, developing, evaluating and achieving ('IDEA').
 Chapter 6 develops these actions to examine the leadership challenges facing leaders at the tactical or direct and face-to-face leadership level.
 Chapters 7 and 8 introduce the tactical leader to the concerns faced by leaders and staffs operating at the operational and strategic levels.
 As Defence Forces leaders mature and assume greater responsibilities in a joint Defence Forces and combined4 (multinational) organisations, they must learn new skills and develop new abilities to act to set the vision for and run these diverse and multicultural organisations, manage change and lead in more complex environments.
 Chapter 9, the concluding chapter, examines contextual factors relevant to all leadership levels.
-These include: followership, culture and barriers to cultural alignment, including groupthink, conformity, and dysfunctional leadership behaviours.
+These include followership, culture and barriers to cultural alignment, including groupthink, conformity, and dysfunctional leadership behaviours.
 This chapter concludes with some very important contemporary issues including gender and leadership, diversity and equality, levels of stress and risk, innovation and leadership adaptability and development sources including mentoring, coaching and the need for reflection.